adelphi-ed-tech/au-courses/content/mlearning.md

     * Based on work available here: https://github.com/mcuringa/adelphi-ed-tech-courses */-->

-**Educational Technology 0858-612, Spring 2021**
+**Educational Technology 0858-612, Spring 2022**

 **Course description.**

 Most of the world connects to the Internet from mobile phones, most of the time.
-Android tablets and iPads are filtering into schools — and the hands of children.
+Chromebooks, Android tablets and iPads have made one-to-one computing a reality in many U.S. school systems.
 Augmented reality and location based software offer new opportunities for context aware learning.
 Students carry significant computing power in their pockets.
 This course considers how mobile computing forces us to reconsider the time and place of learning.

-**Keywords:** mlearning, mobile learning, android, ipad, tablet computing, AR, augmented reality
+**Keywords:** mlearning, mobile learning, android, ipad, tablet computing, AR, XR, augmented reality

 <div class="img-right">
 ![http://www.internationalhero.co.uk/d/diktracy.htm](http://www.internationalhero.co.uk/d/dicktracy.jpg "go to the originating site, thanks for the art")